Want to Eat Cheaply in Shanghai? Try these 2020 Shanghai Bib Gourmand Winners

 More info.
 Phone: +86 2153066604 Reservations: Not required

-This the first restaurant from the Crystal Jade group in Shanghai, and it sports a contemporary look in a convenient Xintiandi location.
+Crystal Jade group has become a powerhouse in Shanghai, with a contemporary look, convenient locations, and excellent dim sum.
 Come for the traditional Cantonese food, and a second time for their dumplings.

 More info.
 Phone: +86 2163858752 Reservations: Required